 If any of these describe you, we encourage you to talk to your doctor about getting screened.

 The self-pay rate for low dose CT lung screen is $99.
-At Mercy Suburban Hospital, check with your insurer and ask if there is a co-pay.
+At Mercy Suburban Hospital and Nazareth Hospital, check with your insurer and ask if there is a co-pay.